ramblingsofadev/docs/introduction.md

 }
 ```

-That's all it takes to build a fully-functional API with Aphiria.
+That's all it takes to build a fully functional API with Aphiria.

 <h2 id="getting-started">Getting Started</h2>